 Make Opening Gifts Extra Fun with Catnip

 Admit it: You’re going to spoil your new kitty with gifts galore this year.
-When it comes time to open all their new toys, Sara Ochoa, DVM, shares a little secret to making it extra fun.
+When it comes time to open all their new toys, Dr. Sara Ochoa, DVM, a veterinarian at Animal Hospital of West Monroe in West Monroe, Louisiana and the co-founder of How To Pets, shares a little secret to making it extra fun.

 “I like to wrap packages with a toy and a little cat nip inside.
 I give these to my cat and let him destroy the wrapping to get to his new toy.
 He then will spend hours running and playing with these new toys,” she says.